ewilansky/devops_demo/NexusAsDockerRegistry.md

 ## Suggested Approach

 1. Ensure you have the Docker daemon running locally.
+If you're using Docker for Windows, ensure that it is configured to run Linux containers.
 2. Read the Overview section.
-3. Get the working example and run the relatively simple setup.
+3. Read the Working Example section and carefully work through the relatively brief setup.
-4. Test the working example to interact with a Nexus hosted Docker registry.
+4. Read and try the steps in the Testing the Working Example section to interact with a Nexus hosted Docker registry.

 ## Overview

 If you aren't familiar with things like a Docker registry, Docker images or Docker containers, please visit <https://docs.docker.com/> to learn more about Docker.
 That will help you get the most out of this post.

-The general idea is that a company should have some control or at least be able to monitor what docker images are made available or are being used in a Docker registry.
+Many organizations want to have insight into what docker images are made available to their development or operations groups in a managed Docker registry.
 An internal registry hosted in Nexus 3 satisfies that requirement.
 Nexus uses the concept of repositories as storage endpoints for artifacts, such as JAR files.
 Repositories also serve as the model for storing Docker images.

 ### Workflow